StartUpNameError/sparkjobs/README.md

 so Spark can import them within the job.
 Subsecuent runs do not need to rerun the ``make`` command (except when the job has been modified).

+The ``wordcount`` job is included in this repo, so the above command should work perfectly fine.
+Give it a try!

 # Writing a PySpark Job
 ...